Being very short of breath is not usually dangerous or harmful but it can make you feel very frightened.

-- try not to bend over at the waist to reach something.
-This makes breathing more difficult.
-Hold onto something for support and bend at the knees keeping your back upright - this keeps your chest open and lets you breathe more freely.
+- try not to bend over at the waist to reach something as this makes breathing more difficult - hold onto something for support and bend at the knees keeping your back upright as this keeps your chest open and lets you breathe more freely

 Shopping can be stressful at the best of times, especially if the shops are busy and you have to wait in long checkout queues.
 Being breathless can make coping with these situations difficult.

 To make shopping easier:

 - ask a friend or family member for help with weekly shopping

 - try to shop at quiet times to avoid crowds and long queues

 - shop online and have your goods delivered

 - contact organisations that offer help with transport for shopping and other activities like Shopmobility schemes

 When you are very breathless, washing and dressing can become a difficult and slow task.